ubercj/hacktoberfest-tracking/README.md

 ### What you need to get started

-- Environment variables (put these in a .env file)
 - Supabase access
+  - You'll need to sign up for a Supabase account with a Github account, then Chris can send you an invitation to the email associated with your Github
+- Environment variables (put these in a .env file), specifically `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY`
+  - These can be found in the Hacktoberfest Tracking 2022 project in Supabase under Settings > Api

 Get in touch with Chris and he'll get you set up with these variables and credentials